patientx/ComfyUI-Zluda/README.md

 > 📢 ***REGARDING KEEPING THE APP UP TO DATE***
 >
 > Avoid using the update function from the manager, instead use `git pull`, which we
-> are doing on every start if `start.bat` is used.
-(App Already Does It Every Time You Open It, If You Are Using
+> are doing on every start if `comfyui.bat` or `comfyui-n.bat`is used.
-> `comfyui.bat`, So This Way It Is Always Up To Date With Whatever Is On My GitHub Page)
 >
 > Only use comfy manager to update the extensions
 > (Manager -> Custom Nodes Manager -> Set Filter To Installed -> Click Check Update On The Bottom Of The Window)
-> otherwise it breaks the basic installation, and in that case run `install.bat` once again.
+> otherwise it breaks the basic installation, and in that case run the install once again.

 ## Troubleshooting